 For information on how to attend the 2024 virtual shareholder meeting, see "Participating in the virtual annual meeting" on page 132 of the Proxy Statement.

-3M Corporate Headquarters 3M Center St. Paul, MN 55144-1000 www.3m.com Slogo_FSCnoNumber.jpg proxycard_pg1.jpg proxycard_pg2.jpg
+3M Corporate Headquarters 3M Center St. Paul, MN 55144-1000 www.3m.com

 This Proxy Statement was printed on recycled paper with soy based inks in a facility that uses 100% renewable wind energy.